0xdevalias/devalias.net/_posts/2012-01-09-plesk-adding-programs-to-a-chrooted-ssh.md

 cp -R /usr/local/libexec /var/www/vhosts/chroot/usr/local/libexec/git-core
 ```

-**Note:** The libexec files are quite large (100’s of mb) so you may want to consider doing this in a better way.
+**Note:** The libexec files are quite large (100's of mb) so you may want to consider doing this in a better way.

-## Updating chroot’d directories
+## Updating chroot'd directories

 The final (rather simple) step involves updating any chrooted directories that have already been created.
 This can be done by running the `recreate_chroot_env.sh` script (downloadable from http://kb.parallels.com/818)